 - a flexible and open-minded approach to work.

-Some graduates choose to undertake postgraduate study in order to further develop their knowledge, or to specialise in a particular area.
+You may choose to undertake postgraduate study in order to further develop your knowledge, or to specialise in a particular area.

 Subjects at Masters level include:

-Vocational courses are popular with politics and international relations graduates, particularly courses that qualify graduates to work in careers such as accountancy, journalism, law, management and teaching.
+You may also choose more vocational postgraduate courses that qualify you to work in careers such as accountancy, journalism, law, management and teaching.